GlenKPeterson/Paguro/README.md

 ![Graph of Log base 32 (red) vs. Log base 2 (blue)](logBase2VsLogBase32.png)

-This graph shows how many operations each lookup requires (vertical axis) when there are a given number of items in the collection (horizontal axis).
+This graph shows how many operations each lookup requires (vertical axis) for a given number of items in the collection (horizontal axis).
-Daniel Spiewak explains all the ramifications of this really well: https://www.youtube.com/watch?v=pNhBQJN44YQ
+Daniel Spiewak explains all the ramifications of this better than I ever could: https://www.youtube.com/watch?v=pNhBQJN44YQ

 The Clojure collections also walk the sibling nodes in the internal data trees of these structures to provide iterators, which is pretty cool performance-wise.
 At least in the list implementation, PCollections starts from the top of the tree doing an index lookup for each item, then increments the index to look up the next.